-Rick has also documented over one hundred Frank Lloyd Wright buildings (see The Wright Way – An Overture) as well as numerous landmarks of contemporary architecture in Europe and The Americas.
-In 2016 he spent five months in Israel, during which he produced seven short documentaries (they were condensed into two, The City that Never Sleeps, and Jerusalem Journal.
+As a photographer, Rick has also documented over one hundred Frank Lloyd Wright buildings (see The Wright Way – An Overture) as well as numerous landmarks of contemporary architecture in Europe and The Americas.
 He is a winner of an Honor Award in Photography from the American Institute of Architects.
-Some of his selected photography can be seen in http://www.meghiddoarchitects.com/other/photography/
+Some of his 2023-2008 Architectural Photography can be seen in

 Rick was born and raised in Buenos Aires, Argentina.
-He started his studies of architecture at the University of Buenos Aires, continued at Israel’s Technion and spent seven formative years in Rome, Italy, where he obtained a Doctor of Architecture degree from the University of Rome.
-He earned a Master of Architecture and Urban Design from U.C.L.A. and is also a LEED Accredited Professional.
-He is fluent in English, Spanish, Italian and Hebrew.
+He started his architecture studies at the University of Buenos Aires, continued at Israel’s Technion, and spent seven formative years in Rome, Italy, where he obtained a Doctor of Architecture degree from the University of Rome.
+He earned a Master of Architecture and Urban Design from U.C.L.A. and is a LEED Accredited Professional.
+From 1992 to 1999, he taught urban design at the Technion.
+During 2019 and 2020, he taught classes on “How to Look at Architecture” at the Skirball Cultural Center and at OLLI/CSULB, including many of his films.
+In 2022 he taught Architecture and Filmmaking at OLLI/CSULB.
+He is fluent in English, Spanish, Italian, and Hebrew.

-Together with wife Ruth, also an architect and urban farmer, the Meghiddos had lived and worked in Rome, Tel Aviv, Los Angeles and Long Beach.
-Their architectural practice has been consistently innovative, socially oriented, environmentally responsible, budget-conscious and aesthetic.
-Their work has been published by professional magazines, books, and cultural websites.
+Together with his wife Ruth, also an architect and urban farmer, the Meghiddos had lived and worked in Rome, Tel Aviv, Los Angeles, and Long Beach.
+Their architectural practice has been consistently innovative, socially oriented, environmentally responsible, budget-conscious, and aesthetic.
+Their work has been published in professional magazines, books, and cultural websites.

-His passion for cinema run parallel to his love for architecture since his student’s days.
-His interest in multiple disciplines has led him to be a published poet, an essayist, an artist and a real estate broker.
-At the Technion he taught architectural design and coordinated research on artificial islands, and taught history of architecture at the University of California, Irvine.
-In 2003 he was selected by the Mayor of Long Beach, Beverly O’Neill, as board member of the city’s Redevelopment Agency (2003-2007.)
+His passion for cinema runs in parallel with his love for architecture since his student days.
+His interest in multiple disciplines has led him to be a published poet, an essayist, an artist, and a real estate broker.
+At the Technion, he taught architectural design and coordinated research on artificial islands and taught the history of architecture at the University of California, Irvine.
+In 2003 he was selected by the Mayor of Long Beach, Beverly O’Neill, as a Board Member of the city’s Redevelopment Agency (2003-2007.)